At a Glance

 How to prepare for a job interview at Bardwood Support Services Limited

-This position requires great teamwork, so think of instances where you've successfully worked as part of a team.
-Be prepared to share specific examples that highlight your ability to collaborate and support your colleagues in achieving common goals.
+This position requires great teamwork, so come prepared with examples of how you've successfully worked within a team.
+Discuss any relevant experiences that highlight your ability to collaborate and support your colleagues.